2022 Chicago Cubs season

 The 2022 Chicago Cubs season was the 151st season of the Chicago Cubs franchise, the 147th in the National League, and the Cubs' 107th season at Wrigley Field.
-The Cubs were managed by David Ross, in his third year as Cubs manager as members of Major League Baseball's National League Central division.
+The Cubs were managed by David Ross, in his third year as Cubs manager as members of Major League Baseball's National League Central.
 The Cubs began the season at home against the Milwaukee Brewers on April 1 and finished the season on the road against the Cincinnati Reds on October 5.
 With their loss on September 17, the Cubs were officially eliminated from playoff contention for the second consecutive season.
 The Cubs finished the season 74–88, 19 games out of first place.

 Previous season

 The Cubs finished the 2021 season 71–91 to finish in fourth place in the Central Division failing to make the playoffs for only the second time since 2014.
 The season also marked the first time since 2014 that the Cubs finished with a losing record and the first time since 2013 that the Cubs lost at least 91 games.